What is couples therapy?

 Intensives

 Intensives are reserved for couples with acute or time sensitive issues that need to be resolved through dedicated blocks of time.
 This is also known as “marathon therapy” because it lasts for several hours and requires great financial, time, and emotional commitment.
-Intensives are also offered for those seeking pre-marital therapy and is often chosen due to the usefulness of setting aside blocks of time versus an hour every week for a set number of weeks.
+Intensives are also offered for those seeking pre-marital therapy and is often chosen due to the usefulness of setting aside blocks of time versus an hour every week to work towards marital preparation and skill acquisition.

 services offered